 There is no guarantee they will succeed, or if they do, that it will be a smooth transition.
 The conflagration they’re inviting by fomenting racial conflict, especially in the event of economic collapse, may not be kind to the corporations, the billionaires, the bankers, or anyone else perceived as party to the chaos, including Malthusian environmentalists who oppose everything that might create sustainable prosperity.

 But then again, they might win.

 Here in America, perhaps the best vision of where we’re ultimately headed if the globalists get their way is a society that lies somewhere on a spectrum between Aldous Huxley’s Brave New World and George Orwell’s Nineteen Eighty-Four.
-Whatever individual freedom Americans once knew will no longer exist.
-We will become undifferentiated human matter, as much a commodity as the products we consume, Pavlovian in our political rectitude, under a watchful corporate Panopticon,
+Whatever national identity Americans once knew will no longer exist.
+We will become undifferentiated human matter, as much a commodity as the products we consume, Pavlovian in our political rectitude, under a watchful corporate Panopticon.

 There is an irony, here, because for multiethnic globalism to succeed in the long run, America’s elites needed to treat American citizens better in the short run.
-They did not.
-Now they are hiding behind racial tension, stoking it, funding it, allowing it to happen, hoping to suppress the truth of their betrayal, hoping to deny us consciousness of our shared and colorblind fate.
+They have not.
+Now they are hiding behind racial tension, stoking it, funding it, allowing it to happen, evidently hoping to suppress the truth of their betrayal, hoping to deny us consciousness of our potential for colorblind national unity.

 This article originally appeared on the website American Greatness.

 Edward Ring is a contributing editor and senior fellow with the California Policy Center, which he co-founded in 2013 and served as its first president.
 He is also a senior fellow with the Center for American Greatness, and a regular contributor to the California Globe.
 His work has appeared in the Los Angeles Times, the Wall Street Journal, the Economist, Forbes, and other media outlets.